embrace-io/embrace-docs/content/android/features/build-options.md

 The plugin will emit a warning at build time indicating if you need to add this setting.
 This property is ignored if `{useNewDependencyInstaller = true}` Defaults to `false`.

+#### encodeExtractedFileNames *bool*

+Enable this if one of the dependencies in your project has a JAR file with class names that are only distinguished by case (due to obfuscation, for example), and you are building your application in a case-insensitive file system.
+Defaults to `false`.

+#### useNewDependencyInstaller *bool*

+Now we not need to forceOkHttpWrapperInjection and forceVolleyWrapperInjection anymore, we have useNewDependencyInstaller enabled by default.
+Disable this only if you find any issue related to the new dependency installer.
+If useNewDependencyInstaller is set to false, the properties forceOkHttpWrapperInjection and forceVolleyWrapperInjection should be set to true if needed.
+Defaults to `true`.

 ## Disabling Swazzling for Specific JARs and Classes